JuliaPraxis/Naming/guides/PackagesAndModules.md

   write the acronym in uppercase then use camelcase
   - :ok:  CSSparser, HTMLbodyValidator
   - :x:  CSSParser, HTMLBodyValidator
+ &nbsp;
+ &nbsp;
   - :notebook_with_decorative_cover: Please tally your experience --
-     click whichever one took the shortest time to comprehend,
+     click whichever version you understood most immediately, at a glance
-     then, in the linked gitter room, just write: my preference
+     in the linked gitter room, write: *preferred*

      :grey_question: | :grey_question: | :grey_question:
      :-------:|:-------:|:-------: